K- Love 4 Art, LLCPromote Your Page Too

 Painting and drawing since she was 5 years old, Carol is a violinist of 20+ years and played the viola for 5 years.
 She is a Cultural Creative/Change Agent with a Masters degree from Antioch University, Seattle, WA.
 Her first spoken language was English while her first written language was German.
 Her MA in Organizational Systems Renewal allows her to assist companies and organizations in Organizational Development.
 Carol's specialization is Whole Systems Design in Leadership, and Cultural Competence.
 Carol also received a Bachelors Degree in Fine Art Advanced Studio Work at The Evergreen State College and is currently working on her PhD in Executive Leadership with an emphasis in Arts in Education, Business and for Sustainable Initiatives.

 Born in Topeka Kansas, she soon after moved to Germany where she was raised.
 In her teens Carol and her family settled in Tacoma, WA where she graduated from Mount Tahoma High School.
 Currently she resides in Seattle, WA.
 Her family is from Mississippi & Chicago, Ill.
-Her father, Willie C. Williams was a retired Military Veteran who served 28 years in the United States Army.
-Her mother (Bessie M Williams gave nearly 30 years of community service) was a long standing contributor to nearly all of the African American Churches in Tacoma, WA and was well known as a missionary for the hungry and homeless.
+Her father was a retired Military Veteran who served 28 years in the United States Army.
+Her mother who has given nearly 30 years of community service is a long standing contributor to nearly all of the African American Churches in Tacoma, WA and was well known as a missionary for the hungry and homeless.

 President Chair of the Classified Staff Advisory Committee, May 2011, Carol received 'Employee of the Year Award' for designing a visual professional staff development training model that touched on various learning styles, diversity and sustainable theology.
-A 2004 Artist Trust Edge Graduate, she has exhibited at Seattle City Hall Gallery, Downtown Seattle US Bank, Northwest African American Museum, 3 time Seattle Center Sundiata exhibitor and has shown at the Kaplan Tashiro Artist Collective in exhibit The Mystic Sons of Morris Graves July 2010 curated by Charles Krafft.
+As a Graduate second cohort member of the 2004 Artist Trust Edge, she has exhibited at Experience Music Project Museum, Seattle City Hall Gallery, Downtown Seattle US Bank, Northwest African American Museum, 3 time Seattle Center Sundiata exhibitor and has shown at the Kaplan Tashiro Artist Collective.

 2010 Carol gained gallery representation by the Wiskstrom Brothers Gallery, owned and run by internationally recognized fine artist Brom Wikstrom and his brother William Wikstrom located at http://www.bromwikstrom.com/wikart.html